arista-eosplus/ztpserver/docs/config_config.rst

     192.168.1.8/24: null

-When a resource is allocated to a node’s definition, the first available null value will be replaced by the node’s system MAC address.
+When a resource is allocated to a node’s definition, the first available null value will be replaced by the node’s unique_id.
 Here is an
 example:

 .. code-block:: console